openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_WideAndDeep_Family_Models.md

   return wide_columns, deep_columns
 ```

-After that start training by the following command:
+After that, start training by the following command:

 ```sh
 python census_main.py
 ```

-## Convert the Wide and Deep Model to IR
+## Convert the Wide and Deep Model to the IR

 Use the following command line to convert the saved model file with the checkpoint: